The rent vs. buy debate is literally one of the oldest in the world of personal finance.

 Are you in a career or do you have a job?

-All of these questions go into settle the rent vs. buy dilemma.
+All of these questions go into settling the rent vs. buy dilemma.

 Renting a home is the perfect option for people in these types of situations.